getcarina/getcarina.com/_references/glossary.md

 ##### Docker links

-A pattern for linking containers that enables containers that are on the same host to communicate.
+A Docker configuration option that connects containers.
+Links enable containers that are on the same host to communicate.

 ##### Docker Machine